-I Network activity LED (green)

-When this LED is lit, it indicates that the server is transmitting to or receiving signals from the Ethernet LAN.
+1 Network activity LED (green): When this LED flickers, it indicates that the server is transmitting to or receiving signals from the Ethernet LAN.

-4 Identification button/LED (blue)

-Use this blue LED to visually locate the server among other servers.
+■ System ID button/LED (blue): Use this blue LED to visually locate the server among other servers.
 This LED is also used as a presence detection button.
 You can use Lenovo XClarity Administrator to light this LED remotely.

-System error LED (yellow)

-When this yellow LED is lit, it indicates that a system error has occurred.
-This LED can be controlled by the Lenovo XClarity Controller.
+System-error LED (yellow): When this yellow LED is lit, it indicates that a system error has occurred.
+A system-error LED is also on the rear of the server.
+Messages on the LCD system information display panel and LEDs on other server components might also be lit to help isolate the error.
+This LED is controlled by the Lenovo XClarity Controller.